gopher-net/docker-ovs-plugin/README.md

 - [ ] code cleanup - still lots of unused code
 - [ ] restart handling issues
 - [ ] readme with how-to and hat tip to weave (this was based on their plugin)

-### Caveats

-* To test using the flag `--default-network` it requires docker experimental.
-* OVS bridge name, bridge IP, container subnet are all hardcoded currently.
-We need to bind them to `Driver` via flag opts.
-Added a `brOpts` struct we could modify the `Driver` interface.
-Either way, lets figure out how we want to define and pass in bridge/IP properties.
-I think enabling the user to define individual container IP and/or subnet, bridge name, gatway etc. Eseentially everything pipeworks enables.
-* Libnetwork currently appends an index to the container side iface.
-If OVS internal ports are renamed after bring moved to a namespace it breaks the port.
-We need to change this in Libnetwork.
-Something like a check for duplicates should satisfy the need for index appending.
-* A default gateway/route now works but has to be passed as a destination route `0.0.0.0/0` rather then using the 'Gw' field in the route struct.

 ### Functional Status